In this section, you can find useful links to government guidance and tips for carers.

-- If you do start having symptoms, it is imperative that you self-isolate and take the right steps to get tested immediately – see below.
+- If you do start having symptoms, there are steps you can take to get tested immediately and arrange alternative care cover – see below.

 - Need to consider a contingency plan?
 For suggestions on arranging alternative care, see our guidance on making a plan.